 code

-When supplied as the value for the response_type parameter, a successful response MUST include an Authorization Code as defined in the OAuth 2.0 specification.
+When supplied as the value for the response_type parameter, a successful response MUST include an Authorization Code as defined in the OAuth 2.0 Framework.
 Both successful and error responses MUST be added as parameters to the query component of the response.
 All tokens are returned from the Token Endpoint.
 When used by OpenID Connect, an ID Token is also returned from the Token Endpoint.
 OpenID Providers that are not Self-Issued OPs MUST support this response_type.

 token

-When supplied as the value for the response_type parameter, a successful response MUST include an Access Token as defined in the OAuth 2.0 specification.
+When supplied as the value for the response_type parameter, a successful response MUST include an Access Token as defined in the OAuth 2.0 Framework.
 Both successful and error responses MUST be fragment-encoded.
 No ID Token is provided to the Client; therefore, this response_type is not used by OpenID Connect.

 OpenID Connect supports these additional response types (de Medeiros, B., Scurtescu, M., and P. Tarjan, “OAuth 2.0 Multiple Response Type Encoding Practices,” June 2013.)
 [OAuth.Responses], which have been registered with IANA: